osohq/oso/new-docs/content/any/getting-started/policies/index.md

 # Write Oso Policies

-This tutorial will ...
+This tutorial will teach you how to write policies for the Oso authorization system.
+You will learn what policies are, how they're queried, and the basic structure and operations of the rules that comprise them.
+You will also learn how to write rules that refer to application classes, instances, and fields.

 # What is a policy in Oso?

 An _authorization policy_ is a set of logical _rules_ for who is allowed to access what resources in an application.
 Some examples of rules expressed in English are:

-* The user named "Banned Bad User" may not access any resources.
+* The user named "Banned B. User" may not access any resources.
 * No user may access any resource before 06:00 in their local timezone.
 * A user may access any resource that they created.